skaya/angular-on-rails/README.md

 end
 ```

-The final step for setting up the Rails app is creating views with some content for the actions created above (`/app/views/pages/home.html.erb`,
+The final step for setting up the Rails application is creating views with some content for the actions created above (`/app/views/pages/home.html.erb`,
 `/app/views/pages/profile.html.erb`).
-After that, the skeleton of Rails app
+After that, the skeleton of the Rails app
 is ready to use and can be visited on `http://localhost:3000` after running
 the local server: `rails s`.